-Two student representatives per cohort from each class meet with the school President twice per semester.
-These students develop their leadership skills under the supervision of the President and assist the President in providing care and oversight of the student body.
-They also serve as representatives of the student body and help ensure that students' social needs are met.
-The student representatives also review school policies and bring student concerns to the attention of the President.
+The President also meets with the Life Group Leaders at least twice throughout the school year.
+The Leaders assist the President in providing care and oversight of the student body.
+They also serve as representatives of the student body, help ensure that students' social needs are met, review school policies, and bring student concerns to the attention of the President.